supriya-s-jadhav/AWS-Certifications/ReadME.md

 ```
 AWS-Certifications
 |__ 1.
 AWS Cloud Practitioner
-|__ 2.
-AWS Certified Solutions Architect - Associate level
+|__ 2.AWS Certified Machine Learning - Specialty
 |__ 3.
-AWS Certified Machine Learning - Specialty
+AWS Certified Solutions Architect - Associate level
 |__ 4.
 AWS Certified Data Analytics - Specialty
 |__ RHCSA
 ```

 Every folder has a Readme file that explains more in detail about the contents of that particular folder respectively.